Seven Ways to Drive New Logo Growth Through Annual Planning

 In today’s environment with an equal focus on profits, companies must find ways to drive efficiency in acquiring new logos.

-In 2022–2023, technology spending growth has slowed, and technology companies have seen slower growth.
+In recent years, technology spending growth has slowed, and technology companies on the whole have seen slower growth.
 This caused organizations to refocus their management efforts on profitability vs. the ‘growth at all costs’ mantra.
 In addition to significant cost-cutting measures, most technology companies refocused their efforts on driving the most efficient sales motions: minimizing churn and maximizing sales toward the install base.
-As sales and marketing organizations design their 2024 go-to-market (GTM) strategy, new acquisition growth (new logos) is once again becoming a priority.
+As sales and marketing organizations design their go-to-market (GTM) strategy, new acquisition growth (new logos) is once again becoming a priority.
 New acquisition growth often takes the most effort and resources.
 In today’s environment with an equal focus on profits, companies must find ways to drive efficiency in acquiring new logos.

 Alexander Group curated seven ways that sales organizations can drive new logo growth through the annual planning process.